Aquaman review: Oceanic DC superhero epic will float your boat

 Happily, after Wonder Woman lifted DC out of the doom and gloom of the Batman and Superman movies, Aquaman heaves into view with another splashy success.

 The movie, which washed up in cinemas in the UK on Dec.
-12 and comes to US theaters on Dec.
+12 and comes to Australia on Dec.
+13 and US theaters on Dec.
 21, is an enormously entertaining slice of oceanic epicness, combining a seafaring sense of humor, spectacular visuals and Game of Thrones-style dynastic fantasy.

 Jason Momoa is Arthur Curry, a hulking man-mountain who both drinks like a fish, and talks to them.
 The story opens with his Atlantean mother, Nicole Kidman, fleeing an arranged marriage by falling in love with literally the first man she sees.
 Arthur is the result, growing up on dry land.
 The obligatory school bullies awaken his powers, but the fully grown Aquaman would rather be propping up a bar than knocking down bad guys.